 You can also choose to use SVG images.
 This format is part of the vector images family which implies that the data is saved as a geometric description and defined in XML text files.
 SVG files have an impressive level of resolution-quality and are well adapted for responsive web design.

-Your image has the right format?
+Does your image have the right format?
 Perfect!
 Let’s move on to step two:

 2. Resize your image

-Now it needs to have the right size!
-The size of your image describes its height and width in pixels.
-We want our image to be just the right size, which means not too small and not too big.
+Now your image needs to be the right size!
+Image size describes an images height and width in pixels.
+We want our image to be just the right size, which means it cannot be too small or too big.
 Why is this so important?
-Because an image that is too small will be pixelated or blurry when stretched to fill containers, such as banners while images that are too big will take too much time to load on your website.
+Because an image that is too small will be pixelated or blurry when stretched to fill containers, such as banners.
+Images that are too big will take too much time to load on your website.
 It is a balance between image quality and webpage loading time.
 We consider that an image size of 1500 – 2000 pixels is optimal.

-Once you are done you can download your resized image. (same principle for IloveIMG): You are done!
-(And the tool shows you your old image size compared to the new one.)
+Once you are done you can download your resized image.
+(Use the same principle for IloveIMG): And you are done!
+(The tool shows you your old image size compared to the new one.)

-- If you are familiar with coding, and not using a CMS system you change the image size in the html code.
-This is what you would be looking at in this case:
+- If you are familiar with coding, and are not using a CMS system, you change the image size in the html code.
+This is what you would be looking at changing in this case:

 <img src=”images/myimage.png” width=“…” height=“…” alt=”…”>